 If you refuse to pay the fixed penalty you will be prosecuted for the offence.

 You have 14 days to pay the FPN.
-If you do not have the funds to pay within the 14 day period you can email District Enforcement to explain your circumstances.
+If you do not have the funds to pay within the 14 day period you can email Waste Investigations Support and Enforcement Limited to explain your circumstances.
 This will be reviewed and you may be granted a time extension to pay the FPN.

-All the contact details will be on the FPN issued and all correspondence will be sent by District Enforcement.
+All the contact details will be on the FPN issued and all correspondence will be sent by Waste Investigations Support and Enforcement Limited.
 Payments are not accepted by instalments but you may be granted an extension.

 Appealing an FPN